cheshmi/psc_example/README.md

 # psc_example

 An example to show why a new definition of regularity, i.e., partially strided codelet, is needed.
+For details, please visit [this blog post](https://blog.cheshmi.cc/redefining-regularity-with-PSC.html).

 ## Required packages

 * CMake
 * C/C++ compiler
 * AVX2 support in the target architecture
 * Intel MKL as a BLAS implementation
+* Python for data generation and plotting (Numpy, ScciPy, Matplotlib, Pandas)

 ## Build and Run